Anemonia sulcata: Toxicity

 Anemonia sulcata have toxic cnidocysts organelles that are able to inject venom and cause an allergic reaction, particularly a skin reaction.
 Their stings are known to cause neurotoxicity and act on the sodium and potassium channels but also cause cytolysis on the cell membranes.

 A research conducted in rabbits' ventricular myocytes were analyzed under exposure to these toxins to better understand their role.
-Specifically, toxin ll (ATX ll) derived from the Anemonia sulcata was used in rabbit's myocytes to determine whether they induced the late sodium current causing overloading of sodium ions and consequently calcium ions inside the cell via reverse Na^{+}/Ca^{2+} exchanger current.
-Since the heart depends heavily on the balance of Na^{+} and Ca^{2+} homeostasis, any unbalance from this can result in heart arrhythmias.
+Specifically, toxin ll (ATX-II) derived from Anemonia sulcata was used in rabbit's myocytes to determine whether they induced the late sodium current causing overloading of sodium ions and consequently calcium ions inside the cell via reverse Na^{+}/Ca^{2+} exchanger current.
+Since the heart depends heavily on the balance of Na^{+} and Ca^{2+} homeostasis, any imbalance from this can result in heart arrhythmias.
 These toxins induce augmentations in diastolic Ca^{2+} concentration, calcium transient amplitude, and myocyte shortening therefore increasing serious cardiac failure and cell apoptosis.

-In addition, the toxin AsKC11 is found in the venom of Anemonia sulcata.
+The toxin AsKC11 is found in the venom of Anemonia sulcata.
 This toxin has been shown to be an activator of G protein-coupled inwardly-rectifying potassium (GIRK) channels 1/2, involved in the regulation of cellular excitability.
+Toxin III, known as Av3, is studied as a potential component of selective anti-insect compounds, as it is active in crustaceans and inactive in mammals, binding to receptor site-3.